Springle3152/ohapp/readme.md

 ## Procedure

 First, clone the Ohapp repository.
-The repository can be found [here](https://github.com/Springle3152/ohapp/).
-Save it in a projects folder on your Desktop.
-Then, change into the cloned directory.
-In Windows and Mac, type
+Save it in a folder titled 'projects' on your Desktop.
+Then, open your command prompt and go to the cloned directory, simply type
 ```
 $ cd Desktop/projects/ohapp
 ```
-Open your command prompt and create a virtual envirnoment by running the venv package
+Create a virtual envirnoment by running the venv package
 ```
 $ python3 -m venv venv
 ```